azure-ad-b2c/samples/readme.md

 - See our Custom Policy Schema reference [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-trustframeworks-defined-ief-custom).

 ## Prerequisites
 - You can automate the pre requisites by visiting this [site](https://aka.ms/iefsetup).
+Some policies can be deployed directly through this app via the **Experimental** menu.

 - You will require to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).